 - Professional Licenses: A conviction may result in action being taken by boards that regulate professional license (e.g., the medical board, the nursing board, the bar, etc…).

 - Parenting: A license suspension may affect one’s ability to transport children, and a conviction may affect custody/visitation arrangements.

 - Immigration: A DUI / OVI conviction may affect the immigration status of a non-citizen.

 - Travel: A conviction, or even an arrest, may affect one’s ability to travel to other countries, such as Canada

-My practice is focused on DUI/OVI defense, and I represent clients charged with DUI / OVI in Columbus and Central Ohio.
-For more information about me, please see my profile, and for more details about my practice, please see the firm overview.
-You can also read what clients say and review my past case results.
-I limit the number of cases I accept so I can provide personal service to my clients.
-If you would like to discuss how I can help with your DUI / OVI case, EMAIL ME or call me at 614-717-1177 to arrange a free consultation.
+Our practice is focused on DUI / OVI defense, and we represent clients charged with DUI / OVI in Columbus and Central Ohio.
+For more information about our practice, please see the firm overview.
+You can also read what our clients say and review our past case results.
+We limit the number of cases we accept so we can provide personal service to our clients.
+If you would like to discuss how we can help with your DUI / OVI case, EMAIL US or call us at 614-717-1177 to arrange a free consultation.